by Cindy VanDyke

 Have you ever wondered why you feel so good when you step outside after a rainfall?
 You breathe in nice and deep automatically and you also feel lighter.
 That is because negative ions are in the air.
-They are created by moving water and they cause a bio-chemical reaction in our body to produce serotonin, which is a feel-good hormone the body makes and sends to the brain.
-As a result, we feel more energized and clearer.
-Another way we get this is by walking on a beach, near a moving river or waterfall, and the easiest one is by taking a shower.
-After any of these delightful experiences we all feel better.
+These ions are created by moving water particles that cause a biochemical reaction inside your body to produce serotonin, a feel-good hormone made by our bodies and sent to the brain.
+As a result, we feel more energized.
+Other ways that we can replicate this feeling is by taking a shower, walking near a moving river or waterfall, or walking on a beach.
+Any one of these delightful experiences will automatically make you feel better.

 Which now brings us to our next tool.

 We have an olfactory nerve that goes to our brain and our nervous system, and this nerve responds to smells and different scents.
 If we need to feel energized, the best scent is peppermint.
 There is peppermint hand soap, peppermint tea, peppermint candles, peppermint air fresheners, and peppermint essential oils.
 Citrus is another milder scent to keep you energized.
 Another tool is the smell or scent of rosemary or basil, both of which can bring one clarity.
 That said, having a nice rosemary plant in the house or a potpourri of rosemary somewhere close by is always a good idea.

 Now that we have talked about the nervous system, I would like to introduce you to meridians.

 These are the pathways that our energy flows through.
 We have many, but there are twelve main ones: six on the left and six on the right.
 Our energy often gets blocked in our body due to stress, illness, bad posture, inactivity, and unhealthy habits.